iamharshtita/restro-crud-api/readme.md

 1. Authentication System for login purpose.
 2. An Authorization Middleware to protect enpoints.
 3. REST apis to communicate with the server and handled routes using the Go's MUX router.
-4. Queries to communicare with the Postgresql DB.
+4. Queries to communicate with the Postgresql DB.

 ## AIM: